SumoLogic/sumologic-documentation/docs/manage/collection/processing-rules/create-processing-rule.md

 ---
 id: create-processing-rule
 title: Create a Processing Rule
-hide_table_of_contents: true
-description: Processing rules can filter and forward data sent to Sumo Logic.
+description: Processing rules filter and can forward data sent to Sumo Logic from a Source.
 ---

 There are two user interfaces (UI) to create a Processing Rule, classic and new.
 The new interface is only available on certain Sources and is being released incrementally.
 Each UI is documented in a separate tab below.